I recently attended a Mastermind Meeting at the headquarters of Inc. Magazine in New York City.

 Stu McLaren.
 Stu was our lead host for this event, and he is the co-founder of Wishlist Products, which produces the WordPress plugin Wishlist Member.
 Stu organized the meeting, brought together the participants, and also provided some of the most compelling content of the entire day.

 Amy McLaren.
-Yes, Amy and Stu are related (their marriage).
+Yes, Amy and Stu are related (they're married.)
 Amy heads up the charity World Teacher Aid.
 All the participants of the mastermind contributed to World Teacher Aid, which builds schools in Africa.
 An amazing woman, Amy managed not only to pull together the details of the event, to represent her charity well, but also to be a gracious hostess for the meeting.

 Lewis Schiff.
 One of our co-hosts, and also the leader of the Inc. Business Owners Council.
 Lewis is the author of acclaimed books on self-made wealth and investing, including The Middle-Class Millionaire and The Armchair Millionaire, and his work has been praised by The Wall Street Journal and The San Francisco Chronicle.